Wait, it’s $15 to pet cats?!

 The cats.
 Medical costs.
 Poop sand.
 Cat food.
 Oh sure, stuff like electricity and heat and water and rent and staffing too.
-Since I’m sure you are naturally curious as to where the dollars end up, let’s just say this - the difference between a non-profit and a for-profit business is, you can donate a million dollars and it won’t change the fact that every penny is focused on taking care of the cats.
+Since I’m sure you are naturally curious as to where the dollars end up, let’s just say this - the difference between a non-profit and a for-profit business is, you can donate a million dollars and it won’t change the fact that every penny is mission-focused on taking care of the cats.
 Oh, Leo will be a millionaire but Shelly and Chris will still be arguing that we can’t afford more toppings on our pizza.

 How can I support your mission?